Checking multiple backends for a single request

 1. Log in to the Fastly web interface.

 2. From the Home page, select the appropriate service.
 You can use the search box to search by ID, name, or domain.
+You can also click Compute services or CDN services to access a list of services by type.

-3. Click the Edit configuration button and then select the option to clone the active version.
-The Domains page appears.
+3. Click Edit configuration and then select the option to clone the active version.

 return restart in the Create a cache settings page